 What does it mean and why does it matter?

-We know that the ever-increasing quantities of data are fueling a new era of fact-based innovation in corporations, backing up new ideas with solid evidence.
+We know that the ever-increasing quantities of data are fuelling a new era of fact-based innovation in corporations, backing up new ideas with solid evidence.
 For the past decade, organisations have doubled down on investment in exploiting, but for becoming ‘data-driven’ remains an elusive goal.

 Firstly, why should we care?
 Because we know that by using a data-driven approach, you eliminate many of the human biases and heuristics in decision making.
 Furthermore, when embedding this insight using automation and artificial intelligence means a lot less time spent on getting to the action.
 In plain English?
 You make decisions faster and better – and realise value from the top and bottom line.